-Reflux or GERD is caused by stomach acid moving into the esophagus.
+Acid reflux or GERD is caused by stomach acid moving into the esophagus.
 The sphincter (or “gate”) that keeps the lower end of the esophagus closed will relax, allowing acid to enter the esophagus.

-Symptoms of reflux in babies:
+Symptoms of Acid Reflux in Breastfed Babies:

-Hiccups, crying, shows signs of hunger but only eats small amounts due to pain, screaming hungry but turning away from the breast, difficulty swallowing, frequent spit-ups, irritability, persistent crying, fussing after feedings, arching back, stiffening legs, asthma, hoarseness, stretching body, bad breath, poor weight gain, wheezing, coughing, moments with no breathing, hiccuping sounds as if the child is not breathing for a moment, diagnosis of colic, difficulty sleeping, diarrhea, choking.
+Could your baby have reflux?
+Does your baby have frequent hiccups, crying, shows signs of hunger but only eats small amounts due to pain, screaming hungry but turning away from the breast, difficulty swallowing, frequent spit-ups, irritability, persistent crying, fussing after feedings, arching back, stiffening legs, asthma, hoarseness, stretching body, bad breath, poor weight gain, wheezing, coughing, moments with no breathing, hiccuping sounds as if the child is not breathing for a moment, diagnosis of colic, difficulty sleeping, diarrhea, choking.

 - Hold the baby upright for 1/2 hour after he eats.

 - Some reflux babies benefit from rice cereal in their bottle early on, however some may react negatively to the iron.

 - A tiny bit of Mylanta can temporarily ease your baby’s pain.
 Only use under the watch of a physician.